An Extension of the Unified Skew-Normal Family of Distributions and Application to Bayesian Binary Regression: Introduction

 \section{Introduction}

-Binary regression is among the most popular and routinely used statistical methods in applied science.
-Standard Bayesian approaches and off-the-shelf packages are today available, see for example the R suites \texttt{brms} or \texttt{rstanarms}.
-However, there is no general consensus on the choice of prior distributions and on how to select among different link function.
+Binary regression is among the most popular and routinely used statistical methods in applied sciences.
+Standard Bayesian approaches and off-the-shelf packages are available today, see for example the R suites \texttt{brms} or \texttt{rstanarms}.
+However, there is no consensus on the choice of prior distributions and on how to discriminate among different link functions.
+From a computational perspective, several approaches have been proposed and none of them seems to perform uniformly better than the others.

-A remarkable contribution in this direction has been provided by \citet{Dur:19} who shows that the SUN family of densities \citep{AA:06} can be used as a conjugate prior for the the probit regression model, that is the posterior distribution of the regression coefficients in a probit setting still belongs to the SUN family. \citet{Dur:19} himself provides methods for efficiently sampling from the SUN distribution.
-His methodology is particularly useful in the case when $p >> n$.

-The SUN (Unified Skew-Normal) family of densities has been introduced by \citet{AA:06}, who review and classify the various generalisations of the multivariate normal distribution appeared in the literature.
+A remarkable contribution in this field has been provided by \citet{durante2019} who shows that the Unified Skew-Normal ($\sun$) family of densities \citep{arellano2006} can be used as a conjugate prior for the \textit{probit} regression model, that is the posterior distribution of the regression coefficients in a probit setting still belongs to the $\sun$ family. \citet{durante2019} himself provides methods for efficiently sampling from the $\sun$ distribution.
+His methodology is beneficial in the case of small sample sizes, if $n \le 100$, or at least when $p >> n$.
+The $\sun$ family of densities has been introduced by \citet{arellano2006}, who review and classify the various generalizations of the multivariate skew-normal distribution that have appeared in the literature.

-Following this line of research, we introduce a larger class of distributions, namely the \textit{ perturbed SUN} ($pSUN$ hereafter) family, which is obtained by replacing the two Gaussian laws appearing in the SUN definition with two scale mixtures of Gaussian distributions.
-This double scaling produces a larger class of densities which can be particularly useful in Bayesian binary regression.
+Following this line of research, we introduce a larger class of distributions, namely the \textit{Perturbed SUN} ($\psun$ hereafter) family, which is obtained by replacing the two Gaussian laws appearing in the $\sun$ definition with two scale mixtures of Gaussian distributions.
+The double scaling produces a larger class of densities, which can be particularly useful in Bayesian binary regression.

-Even though our results are quite general, at least in theory, here we concentrate on the logistic regression, which is by far the most popular regression model for binary outcomes in applied science.
-The mathematical background of our paper is based on old results obtained by \citet{And:74} and \citet{Ste:91} who both showed that the logistic distribution can be represented as a scale mixture of Gaussian distributions, when the mixing density is strictly related to a Kolmogorov distribution.
+Even though our results are quite general, here we concentrate on logistic regression, which is by far the most popular regression model for binary outcomes in applied statistics.
+The mathematical background of our work is based on old results obtained by \citet{andrews1974} and \citet{stefanski1991}, who both showed that the logistic distribution can be represented as a scale mixture of Gaussian distributions when the mixing density is a particular transformation of a Kolmogorov distribution \citep{kolmogorov1933, smirnov1939}.